-Attaining the PMP certification is a lengthy process, but if you understand it, becoming a PMP is easy.
-This process involves many steps, and each step requires careful planning and the right approach.
+Attaining it is a lengthy process, but with the right knowledge becoming a PMP is easy.
+However, it does involve many steps, and each requires careful planning and the right approach.

-You must collect the necessary information about the PMP exam.
-Visit the PMI website and explore it.
+The first step is to collect the necessary information about the exam.
+I recommend you visit the PMI’s website and explore it.
 Read the PMP handbook and the frequently asked questions.
-This will help you get the answers to most of your queries.

 How to Become a PMP